manavasnani/LogForge-ELK-stack/README.md

 Clone this repository and run "docker-compose up -d --build" in the repo directory.
 Once the containers are up and running, access kibana at http://localhost:5601 and verify if everything is running properly.

 # Logstash & Filebeat Configuration
-In this phase, I focused on setting up the Logstash & Filebeat pipeline to correctly ingest & forward simulated log data generated from various attack scenarios.
+After the initial installation, I focused on setting up the Logstash & Filebeat pipeline to correctly ingest & forward simulated log data generated from various attack scenarios.
 My goal was to ensure that each type of attack log could be parsed accurately, tagged appropriately, and enriched with MITRE ATT&CK mappings before being forwarded to Elasticsearch.

 ## Filtering & Tagging Each Attack Type
 To handle different types of attack logs, I created conditional filters in the logstash.conf file.
 Each filter block parses logs specific to one type of attack and adds a unique attack_type tag for identification.